 Cray is a registered trademark of Cray, Inc. Dinkumware is a registered trademark of Dinkumware, Ltd. Intel, GuideView, Itanium, KAP/Pro Toolset, Phi, VTune, and Xeon are trademarks or registered trademarks of Intel Corporation, in the United States and other countries.
 Oracle and Java are registered trademarks of Oracle and/or its affiliates.
 Linux is a registered trademark of Linus Torvalds in several countries.
-Red Hat is a registered trademark of Red Hat, Inc. PostScript is a trademark of Adobe Systems Incorporated.
+Red Hat and Red Hat Enterprise Linux are registered trademarks of Red Hat, Inc., in the United States and other countries.
+PostScript is a trademark of Adobe Systems Incorporated.
+SUSE is a registered trademark of SUSE LLC in the United States and other countries.
 TotalView and TotalView Technologies are registered trademarks and TVD is a trademark of Rogue Wave Software, Inc. Windows is a registered trademark of Microsoft Corporation in the United States and/or other countries.
 All other trademarks are the property of their respective owners.